How Many Owners Can an LLC Have and Why It Matters

 If a small LLC eventually becomes so large that it no longer fits the LLC form, its owners can relocate its assets into a new corporation maintaining the same ownership rights.

-If you need help determining how many members a limited liability company can have, you can post your legal need in UpCounsel's marketplace.
+If you need help determining how many owners can an llc have, you can post your legal need in UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.